meteor/meteor/packages/autoupdate/QA.md

 `AUTOUPDATE_VERSION`.

-## Test with the appcache

-Add the appcache package:

-    $ meteor add appcache

-And do the above "Hot Code Push Reload" test again.

 ## No Client Reload on Server-only Change

-Undo previous changes made, such as by using `git checkout .` Reload the client, which will cause the browser to stop using the app cache.

 Note that it might look like the browser is reloading because the page content in the leaderboard example will flicker when the server